ArpitJ0608/VSD-RISC-V--IP-DESIGN-INTERNSHIP/Task-5/README_Task5.md

 ---

-## Step 1 – Planning & Address Offset Design
+## Planning & Address Offset Design

 Design Decisions Before Writing RTL Based on the Review of the Task-2 GPIO IP